 Despite the wide availability information, the Arizona probate process continues to confuse many people.
 This may be due to there being a great deal of inaccurate information, much of it shared by well-meaning but misinformed family and friends.

 Probate has become synonymous with expensive and stressful.
-People don’t like the costs and time associated with the process, and many express frustration at the public nature of probate.
-Attempting to avoid Arizona probate is probably the top reason people choose to work with an estate planning attorney.
+People don’t like the costs and time associated with the process, and many express frustrations at the public nature of probate.
+Attempting to avoid Arizona probate is usually the top reason people choose to work with an estate planning attorney.

 The team at Cholewka Law regularly answers client questions regarding probate in Arizona, so we’re providing this FAQ.
 Of course, feel free to contact us with any questions.